ivy-llc/ivy/docs/partial_source/deep_dive/5_containers.rst

 *Compositional* functions are composed of other nestable functions, and hence are already **implicitly nestable**.
 So, we do not need to explicitly wrap it at all.

-Let's take the function :code:`ivy.cross_entropy` as an example.
+Let's take the function :func:`ivy.cross_entropy` as an example.
-The internally called functions are: :code:`ivy.clip`, :code:`ivy.log`, :code:`ivy.sum`
+The internally called functions are: :func:`ivy.clip`, :func:`ivy.log`, :func:`ivy.sum`
-and :code:`ivy.negative`, each of which are themselves *nestable*.
+and :func:`ivy.negative`, each of which are themselves *nestable*.

 .. code-block:: python